JohnTerragnoli/ECE281_Lab1/README.md

 The .ucf file was then uploaded to the NEXYS 2 board using the same process as for the 3 bit.
 The 8 bit 2's compliment converter worked perfectly with multiple test cases.

-#**Analysis**
-The circuit was drawn after making the truth table, and the test waves were generating using ISE software.
-The truth table does in fact match the results from the test on the ISE software.
-This is good!
-This means that the schematic converts correctly.

-The .ucf file was uploaded successfully.
-The switches on the NEXYS 2 board work just like they are supposed to!!!
-The lights and the switches are coordianted like a well oiled...computer.
-Can't want to start on the rest.
-This is awesome.